 It’s a valid question.
-When I started this blog I could count the other good budget travel blogs out there on two hands.
+When I started this blog I could count the other good budget null out there on two hands.
 Now there are five bazillion of them fighting for your attention, sometimes quite aggressively, while I kick back and keep doing my thing three days a week.
 Sure, you can follow me on Twitter, but I’m seldom on there more than two minutes a day and I’m only on Facebook to update the pages for Perceptive Travel and my travel gear blog.

 I hope I stand out by knowing what I’m talking about.
 I’ve been around the world three times as a backpacker, then visited a couple dozen countries as a travel writer, and have done family travel stints in Canada, Belize, Guatemala, and many places in the U.S. and Mexico.
 I have lived in Istanbul and Seoul teaching English and I am currently living a location independent life in central Mexico.

 I’ve got a few travel books out, including the popular one in its third edition, The World’s Cheapest Destinations.
 I get quoted in the media on a regular basis as a travel destinations expert and I write a whole bunch of travel articles for a whole lot of publications.
 I am editor of the award-winning and respected webzine Perceptive Travel, so I’d like to think I know good travel writing when I see it.
 (So I just put out a book called Travel Writing 2.0. )